 I was a little too young for STAR WARS (and somehow I feel like I have to capitalize it), being just over two years old when it came out.
 But I had two older brothers, and my childhood was inevitably saturated with STAR WARS stuff, including the LP record The Story of STAR WARS, which juxtaposed soundbytes from the film with narration, and a generous share of Williams’s score.
 I must have listened to that album many times, as when I saw the film again in the theater in 1997 I was surprised how the lines of dialogue excerpted in that LP jumped out at me as intimately familiar, despite a general unfamiliarity with the complete film.
 Coinciding with the 1997 re-release, I bought the re-released soundtrack for the first of the films, figuring it was the sort of thing someone of my generation and background needed to know better: STAR WARS as cultural obligation.

 Now as my children get older (and as the franchise of films keeps expanding), I sensed the same obligation.
 So I borrowed the DVD from a friend and one night sat down with the kids to watch—knowing I was going to be pausing every 20 seconds to explain (at the 7-year-old and 5-year old level) what was going on.
 There was the familiar 20th-Century Fox fanfare, and then the pregnant silence under the words “A long time ago in a galaxy far, far away....”
 And then that memorable cymbal clash + B-flat explosion, the fanfare that opens the main title music blasting at us, over the iconic opening crawl.
 (Watch it here, almost as in 1977.)
-Suddenly I was in tears, and I couldn’t say why exactly.
+Suddenly I felt tears welling up, and I couldn’t say why exactly.
 Sentimental memories from childhood?
 But those opening three bars are as close to perfect music—doing the right thing at the right time—that I know; and I’m usually a snob about such things.

 They liked the movie, and so a few days later I took the soundtrack CD off the shelf and put it on in the car while taking them to school.
 A while later, driving and without even noticing that the music had gone off, suddenly a voice crackled over the speakers: “Take sixteen.”
 And then for the next two minutes or so, there was the first musical cue of the film, starting with the main title music.
 Then “Take seventeen,” and there it was all over again.
 The 1997 release (and apparently some subsequent reissues) includes a hidden extra, an “archive” of the five session takes of the main title music.
 I had heard all these years ago but had totally forgotten them.